Tiny-Earth/DemoSite/site/src/inclusive.md

 Dozens of studies have compared hiring decisions with the same setup, all yielding the same result: Evaluators are substantially more likely to hire and pay a higher salary if an applicant has a man’s name. **These results have not changed for 50 years.**

 In fact, we hold biases about everything imaginable—not just hiring.
-For a more complete list of the HEC groups affected by bias and assumptions in STEM higher education, check out the supplementary materials for Achieving STEM Diversity: Fix the Classrooms (Handelsman et al., 2022).
+For a more complete list of the HEC groups affected by bias and assumptions in STEM higher education, check out the supplementary materials for Achieving STEM Diversity: Fix the Classrooms [handelsman_achieving_2022](@cite).

 Bias is not inherently bad and is part of human nature.
 But when bias leads to recurring, systemic inequalities that cause negative socioeconomic impacts and structural inequities, we need to pay attention and effect change.